-What is Ichimoku?
+What is Ichimoku ?

 Ichimoku Kinko Hyo

-This is a brief little summary about Ichimoku Kinko Hyo.
+This is a brief little summary of Ichimoku Kinko Hyo.
 If you want a deeper insight of the Ichimoku Kinko Hyo technique, you can watch the manifold videos available on my YouTube channel dedicated to Ichimoku and Japanese Candlesticks here: Ichimoku YouTube Channel

 In case you wish to proceed further, check out my courses here: Ichimoku Kinko Hyo The Complete Course and The Japanese Candlesticks Course.

 Read reviews from people who bought the courses here: GUESTBOOK